WGN-TV: Affiliation with The CW and superstation programming split (2006–2016)

 On April 1, 2007, Chicago-based real estate investor Sam Zell announced plans to purchase the Tribune Company in an $8.2-billion leveraged buyout that gave Tribune employees stock and effective ownership of the company.
-The transaction and concurring privatization of the company was completed upon termination of Tribune stock at the close of trading on December 20, 2007.
-Prior to the sale's closure, WGN-TV was one of two commercial television stations in the Chicago market, not counting network-owned stations, to have never been involved in an ownership transaction (along with WCIU-TV, which has been owned by Weigel Broadcasting since its February 1964 sign-on).
-On December 8, 2008, Tribune filed for Chapter 11 bankruptcy protection, citing a debt load of around $13 billion—making it the largest media bankruptcy in American corporate history—that it accrued from the Zell buyout and related privatization costs as well as a sharp downturn in revenue from newspaper advertising.
-After a protracted four-year process, on December 31, 2012, Tribune formally exited from bankruptcy under the control of its senior debt holders, Oaktree Capital Management, JPMorgan Chase and Angelo, Gordon & Co.
-On July 10, 2013, Tribune announced plans to split off its broadcasting and newspaper interests into two separate companies.
-WGN-TV and WGN Radio would remain with the original entity, which was renamed Tribune Media and was restructured to focus on the company's broadcasting, digital and real estate properties; the newspaper division—which, in addition to the Chicago Tribune, included publications such as the Los Angeles Times, the South Florida Sun-Sentinel and the Baltimore Sun—was spun off into the standalone entity Tribune Publishing (known as Tronc from June 2016 until the company reverted to its former name in October 2018).
-The split was completed on August 4, 2014, ending the Tribunes joint ownership with WGN-TV and WGN Radio after 66 and 94 years, respectively.
-However, WGN-TV continues to maintain a content partnership with the Tribune.
+The transaction and privatization of the company were completed upon termination of Tribune stock at the close of trading on December 20, 2007.
+Before the sale's closure, excluding network-owned stations, WGN-TV was one of two commercial television stations in the Chicago market (Note: Along with WCIU-TV, which has been owned by Weigel Broadcasting since its February 1964 sign-on.) to have never been involved in an ownership transaction.
+On December 8, 2008, Tribune filed for Chapter 11 bankruptcy protection, citing a debt load of around $13 billion, making it the largest media bankruptcy in American corporate history.
+Tribune had accrued this debt from the Zell buyout and related privatization costs, and from a sharp downturn in revenue from newspaper advertising.
+After four years, on December 31, 2012, Tribune formally exited from bankruptcy under the control of its senior debt holders, Oaktree Capital Management, JPMorgan Chase, and Angelo, Gordon & Co.
+On July 10, 2013, Tribune announced plans to spin off its broadcasting and newspaper interests into two separate companies.
+WGN-TV and WGN Radio would remain with the original entity, which was renamed Tribune Media and was restructured to focus on the company's broadcasting, digital and real estate properties.
+The newspaper division, which included the Chicago Tribune, Los Angeles Times, South Florida Sun-Sentinel and Baltimore Sun, became the standalone entity Tribune Publishing, which became known as Tronc from June 2016 until the company reverted to its former name in October 2018.
+The split was completed on August 4, 2014, ending Tribunes joint ownership with WGN-TV and WGN Radio after 66 and 94 years, respectively.
+WGN-TV continues to maintain a content partnership with Tribune.